Do you offer prints of your artwork?

-How long did it take you to do that?
+How long does it take you to paint?

 I tend to take lots of little breaks, so it varies.
 I can spend anywhere from 5-10 minutes on a sketch or up to 48+ collective hours working on a very large and detailed piece.

 What materials do you use?

 I work both digitally and traditionally.
 Digital pieces are generally done in Procreate on an iPad Pro or in Photoshop CC.
 I use oil paints for traditional painting.
 I prefer pre-primed wood board but also use loose canvas.
 For resin and assemblage I use Art Resin.

 Did you go to art school?

 How long have you been drawing?

-I’ve been drawing my whole life, but have had lapses in time wherein I wasn’t necessarily pursuing art.
+I’ve been drawing my whole life, but set aside my pursuits while earning my college and law degrees.
 In 2013 I decided to pursue art professionally and haven't looked back!

 Do you take commissions?

 How much does that cost?

 Costs of commissions and freelance work vary depending on the complexity of the project and the amount of time I anticipate spending on completion.
-Please contact me for a custom quote.
+Please contact me for a quote.

 Where can I purchase artwork from you in person?